Whole Earth Forecaster Home

 Below are the percent of patients who died from pneumonia and influenza (departure from normal) and the weekly Berg Timer from October to May, 2003.

-There have been scientific studies which have found that high solar activity/geomagnetism correlates positively with an increase in micro-organism activity.
+There are scientific studies finding that high solar activity/geomagnetism correlates positively with an increase in micro-organism activity.
 So it's not surprising to find this very similar comparison.
 High solar activity also correlates positively with high cardiac arrest deaths (see this Evidence ITEM

 data source: Weekly Morbidity & Mortality Reports.

-Fishing catch production and prices in all world-wide locations have been shown to be accurately forecasted by The Berg Timer.
+Fishing catch can be accurately forecasted by the Berg Timer.

 Fish catches are decidedly low when major lows occur in the Berg Timer.
 This is most probably related to BT's ability to forecast atmospheric change and El Nino